COVERGENCE 2023

 Did You Know...?

 Over the past 15 years, research institutions have deployed nearly $700MM of their own gap fund capital to support promising technologies and startups.
-The efforts of these programs has resulting in nearly 1000 corporate licensed technologies and 1500 startup companies, attracting more than $8B in direct-follow-on private and corporate investment.
+GAP program efforts have resulted in nearly 1000 corporate licensed technologies and 1500 startup companies, attracting more than $8B in direct-follow-on private and corporate investment.
 What’s more is that 80% of these opportunities originated from institutions outside of Boston, New York, and Silicon Valley.

 BEFORE COVERGENCE